Start for free

 • One App Free: $0 (one app, unlimited users, hosted by Odoo)

-• Custom: $61/user/month (all apps, plus Studio, multi-company, API access, and third-party hosting)
+• Custom: Paid per user, with Studio, multi-company, API access, Odoo.sh, and third-party hosting support

+Odoo pricing varies by country, billing term, and promotion, so check Odoo’s pricing page for current rates.
 For hosting, you have three options: Odoo’s own SaaS platform (Odoo Online), Odoo’s developer-focused cloud (Odoo.sh), or a third-party managed host.
 Odoo.sh adds infrastructure fees on top of your license cost, which can add up quickly.
+For a detailed breakdown, see How Much Does Odoo Cost?
+Odoo Pricing Explained.

 One thing worth knowing: these rates apply to Tier 1 countries like the US and Western Europe.
 Odoo charges significantly less in Tier 2 markets like Brazil, and less again in Tier 3 markets like India.

-For third-party managed hosting, Cloudpepper is a popular choice among Odoo users and implementation partners, and typically more affordable than Odoo.sh
+For third-party managed hosting, Cloudpepper is a popular choice among Odoo users and implementation partners, and is typically more affordable than Odoo.sh.

 Analyzing Total Cost of Ownership